Variational Zero-shot Multispectral Pansharpening: Main Method

 \subsection{Overview to pansharpening}

 Multispectral pansharpening aims to fuse the observed LRMS and PAN into the expected HRMS.
 Let $\X\in\R^{H\times W\times S}$ denote the HRMS, where $H,W$ and $S$ represent the height, width and spectral dimension of HRMS, respectively.
 The corresponding LRMS refers to as $\Y\in\R^{h\times w\times S}$ and PAN is written as $P\in\R^{H\times W}$.
 The downscaling factor of the LRMS is written as $r$, i.e., $H/h = W/w = r$.
-For VO-based methods, the multispectral pansharpening problem can be modelled by the following framework:
+Taking multispectral pansharpening methods as an inverse problem \cite{Introduction-to-inverse-problems-in-imaging}, we can formulate the following model \cite{Variational-methods-in-imaging} for general VO-based methods \cite{Review}:

 $L_y(\cdot, \cdot)$ and $L_p(\cdot, \cdot)$ represent the data fidelity terms to describe the relationships of HRMS/LRMS and HRMS/PAN, respectively. $R(\X)$ means the regularization term to characterize the structure of $\X$. $\lambda_1$ and $\lambda_2$ are two trade-off parameters to balance the proportion of each term.